margi24/rating-component/README.md

 ## Development server

-In order to use the component in the project directory, you can have to run:
+In order to use the component in the project directory, you can have to run:<br/>
-  `npm init`
+  `npm init` then <br/>
   `ng serve`

 The navigate to `http://localhost:4200/` to see the default component.
 The app will automatically reload if you change any of the source files.